Creating a "Hello, torero" Service

 Run a Service

-Now that torero has a registered service to run, any user with proper access rights may now run the service.
+Now that torero has registered services to run, any user with proper access rights may now run the service.
 It is important to pass inputs through the service you will need to use the --set command that takes in a key=value syntax.
 In our example we are passing the key and value of name and world to the python script.

->_ torero run python-script hello-torero
+>_ torero run service python-script hello-torero

 Output: